yaggow/Team-7/Phase1.md

 ##Project Choice

 The team chose the Messaging application because we believe the project is very useful for us as students.
 Time Management is popular known as a problem for most of university students.
 Having all the schedules of different courses in different sites, pages and applications can result in a disorganized schedule, which is not helpful for the important task that time management is for students.
-The group decided for this project after balanced which project shows more interest in execution, also we choose a project that deals with a problem that the members of the groups believe is crucial to enhance the academic performance of university students, promoting a substantial benefit to student's live.
+The group decided for this project after balanced which project shows more interest in execution, also we have chosen a project that deals with a problem that members of groups believe is crucial to enhance academic performance of university students, promoting a substantial benefit to student's live.

 ##Personas